See Your House in Any Paint Color — Free AI Exterior Visualizer

 Free · No account needed · 10 seconds

-Why this works: dark sage reads as sophisticated, not loud — it has the same compositional weight as charcoal but with warmth.
+Why this works: dark sage reads as sophisticated, not loud.
+It has the same compositional weight as charcoal but with warmth.
 White trim provides the cleaner edges modern eyes expect, and the natural wood door is the warmth anchor that prevents the green from going cold and corporate.
 This combination shows up constantly in high-end magazine covers because it photographs beautifully in any light.

 Where it fits: houses with mature trees or hedge lines (the green resonates with the planting), historic neighborhoods where neutrals would disappear, anywhere you want to actively stand out from neighbors.
 Less right on bare lots where there’s no green context.